-In September of 2015, CommuniCare Health Centers (now called CommuniCare) partnered with the University of the Incarnate Word School of Osteopathic Medicine (UIWSOM) to join one of the Texas Institute for Graduate Medical Education and Research (TIGMER) residency programs known as the Community Based Family Medicine (CBFM) residency program.
+In September 2015, CommuniCare Health Centers, now known as CommuniCare, partnered with the University of the Incarnate Word School of Osteopathic Medicine (UIWSOM) to join the Texas Institute for Graduate Medical Education and Research (TIGMER) residency programs.
+This collaboration established the Community-Based Family Medicine (CBFM) residency program, dedicated to training future family physicians within the community setting.

 .